-Seagrass Quantity: Location
+Seagrass quantity: location

-The area of seagrass cover per 3.5ha hexagon for the Isles of Scilly Complex SAC is illustrated in this map, which is derived from the most recent spatial data collected in 2011.
+The area of seagrass cover per 3.5ha hexagon for the Isles of Scilly Complex SAC is illustrated in Figure 3, which is derived from the most recent spatial data collected in 2011.
 The darker hexagons have a higher seagrass cover.
-This map illustrates that there are some areas of high seagrass cover within the SAC particularly around Little Arthur and Higher Town Bay, The lighter green areas indicating patchier, and potentially more fragmented beds.
+Figure 3 illustrates that there are some areas of high seagrass cover within the SAC particularly around Little Arthur and Higher Town Bay, The lighter green areas indicating patchier, and potentially more fragmented beds.
 A decline in the area of seagrass within the SAC has been recorded (Bull and Kenyon, 2019), with the greatest declines recorded in the seagrass beds at Old Grimsby Harbour.